-Hammond swings behind EU 'customs partnership'
+Hammond backs EU 'customs partnership'

 Jeopardy

-The whole debate tomorrow will ultimately be a rather surreal affair.
+The whole debate on Wednesday will ultimately be a rather surreal affair.

 Senior figures I have spoken to admit that both models are untried, possibly unworkable and it could take years to build either system.